bermylle/bermyllerazonblog/content/posts/game-of-life/index.md

 <!--more-->
 {{< figure src="/game-of-life/gol.gif" class="full-wide-width" >}}

 This is the first project given to us in CS 11 (Introduction to Computer Science).
-When the project's specification was uploaded on our facebook group, I started straight away because I wanted to learn.
-I had a mindset that I should do my projects as early as I can.
+When the project's specification was uploaded on our facebook group, I started doing it straight away.
+I have a mindset that I should do my projects as early as I can.

-Programming is my **passion** and I always had the urge to code even if I have a lot of other things to do.
+I consider programming as my **passion**.
+I always have the urge to code even if I have a lot of other things to do.
 I love coding as much as I love pizza.

-The less I know, the more I want to learn.
-There are a lot of things I need to practice and I'm not going to stop until I'm satistfied with my skillset.
+I believe that the less I know, the more I want to learn.
+There are a lot of things I need to practice in this field and I'm not going to stop until I'm satistfied with my skillset.

-I coded nonstop in my dorm and since it's my first project, I thought it was gonna be fun..
+Going back to the story, I coded nonstop in my dorm and since it's my first project, I thought it was gonna be fun..
 Until I was introduced to pointers and arrays.

 ### C Implementation